carpentries/docs.carpentries.org/source/handbooks/community_session_host.md

 A list of Etherpads relevant to serving as a Community Session Host includes:

--  {{'[Community Session Etherpad]({}/community-discussions)'.format(etherpad)}}: This Etherpad contains a list of Etherpads available for Community Session Hosts to use.
-Instead of using the Etherpad as we have in the past, we will use Pretix for Community Sessions sign ups starting 1 January 2026 for [participant registrations](https://pretix.carpentries.org/community-events/).
+-  {{'[Community Session Etherpad]({}/community-discussions)'.format(etherpad)}}: Instead of using the Etherpad as we have in the past (to list of upcoming Community Sessions), we use Pretix for Community Sessions sign ups starting 1 January 2026 for [participant registrations](https://pretix.carpentries.org/community-events/).
 -  {{'[Pad-of-pads]({}/pad-of-pads)'.format(etherpad)}}: A list of The Carpentries' most commonly used Etherpads and other resources.

 ### Messaging and Communication